-- ceased publishing all LIBOR settings that were based on panel bank submissions, other than the major USD LIBOR settings (i.e. Overnight, 1-, 3-, 6- and 12-Months USD LIBOR).
-It is compelled by its regulator to publish the major USD LIBOR settings based on panel bank submissions through June 2023; - started publishing certain LIBOR settings using a 'synthetic' methodology based on term rates and a fixed spread adjustment.
+- ceased publishing all LIBOR settings that were based on panel bank submissions; and - started publishing certain LIBOR settings using a 'synthetic' methodology based on term rates and a fixed spread adjustment, which are expected to cease during 2024.

 Further, US banking regulators issued a joint statement encouraging banks to stop entering into new USD LIBOR contracts by the end of 2021.
 Other interest rates, including some rates prevalent internationally, could also be discontinued during this timeframe.